Published on September 1st, 2018 | by Jerry Doby0

 Crescent Records is a label my brother Ayman Baker who also is my manager had the idea to put together so we can have a Chicago based record label for artists who don’t have the luxury or connections to have their music heard.

 We have multiple artists signed to the label and they will be featured on my future music projects and are working on their own singles as well.
-Crescent Records will be a multi-artist platform that Chicago needs and we are here to stay and promote our city, we have a lot of talent here and unfortunately only a small amount of artist have made it big in Chicago in the past few decades.
+Crescent Records will be a multi-artist platform that Chicago needs and we are here to stay and promote our city, we have a lot of talent here and unfortunately only a small amount of artists have made it big in Chicago in the past few decades.

 I remember growing up and listening to Kanye West, Lupe Fiasco, also chance the rapper is a great Chicago artist who I do listen to and he cares about Chicago the same way I do.